-I drove down from JHB with Louis van Reenen with two boats on his VW roofrack.
-We tossed a coin, he won, I took my white Limfy off the rack, and I drove while he paddled his brand-new red Hai closed cockpit white water boat, and often swam next to it!
+I drove down from JHB with Louis van Reenen with two boats on his blue VW’s roofrack.
+We tossed a coin, he won, I took my white Limfy off the rack, and I drove in the mud, while he paddled his brand-new red Hai closed-cockpit white water boat, and often swam next to it!
 First time he’d ever been on a river.
 Emmerentia Dam had been his only training ground.
-He swam miles and drank gallons of the river in the flood-level Dusi and Umgeni!!
+He swam miles and drank gallons of the river in the flood-level Dusi and Umgeni!
 But he was one tough character and he finished!
-(Pope-Ellis and Peter Peacock won – their second win as a team, Pope’s fifth, equaling Gordie Rowe and Harry Fisher’s five wins..
+Graeme Pope-Ellis and Peter Peacock won – their second win as a team, Pope’s fifth, equaling Gordie Rowe and Harry Fisher’s five wins..

-I finally get into a Limfy and do the race.
+I finally get into a new Limfy and do the race.
 I’m one of 1020 paddlers – the first time that the entry had broken through the 1000 barrier.
 I’m in a black Kingfisher Canoe Club T-shirt paddling a red and white Limfy from Gordie Rowe and Rick Whitton.
-Gordie made my boat “light but strong” – in-joke!!
+Gordie made my boat “light but strong” – in-joke!
 On the water at the start I spot Louis – he’s back for more!
 His second Dusi, my first.
 A very low river.
 Louis swam his first; he was about to run his second.

 This time Greg Bennett’s brother Roland seconds us and we live in the lap of luxury the first night: Cold beer and hot food at Dusi Bridge.
 Then he loses focus.
 Then we look after ourselves.